Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Algorithm-Enhanced LLMs for Dueling Bandits

 \subsubsection{Efficacy Evaluation: Strong Regret and Weak Regret}

-\textbf{Hyper-parameters.} In our implementation of \ouralg (see Algorithm~\ref{alg:llm_algorithm}), there are two hyper-parameters: the threshold parameter $t$, which controls the maximum number of comparisons between arms, and the confidence parameter $\delta$, which determines the confidence level for pruning suboptimal arms.
+\textbf{Hyperparameters.} In our implementation of \ouralg (see Algorithm~\ref{alg:llm_algorithm}), there are two hyper-parameters: the threshold parameter $t$, which controls the maximum number of comparisons between arms, and the confidence parameter $\delta$, which determines the confidence level for pruning suboptimal arms.
 For the threshold parameter $t$, we considered values from the set $\{50, 100, 200\}$, and for the confidence parameter $\delta$, we explored values from $\{0.1, 0.2, 0.4\}$.
 After fine-tuning, we found that setting $t=50$ and $\delta=0.4$ provided the best performance in terms of cumulative regret.

-These hyper-parameter values strike a balance between the number of comparisons required to identify the best arm and the confidence level for pruning suboptimal arms, enabling \ouralg to efficiently explore and exploit the available arms in the dueling bandits setting.
+We evaluate the cumulative strong and weak regret performance of the proposed \ouralg with different confidence parameter settings ($\delta = 0.1, 0.2, 0.4$) and $t=50$: Figure~\ref{fig:our_regret} (Left and Middle) demonstrates that \ouralg exhibits competitive performance across different $\delta$ values.
+For strong regret, $\delta = 0.1$ results in more conservative exploration, leading to slightly higher regret compared to baselines.
+As $\delta$ increases ($\delta = 0.2$ or $0.4$), \ouralg achieves lower cumulative strong regret, outperforming all the baselines at $\delta = 0.4$ due to more aggressive exploration to identify the optimal arm sooner.
+Similarly, for weak regret, \ouralg consistently achieves superior performance.
+When $\delta = 0.2$ and $\delta = 0.4$, \ouralg effectively identifies and includes the optimal arm in comparisons.
+These hyper-parameter values strike a balance between the number of comparisons required to identify the best arm and the confidence level for pruning suboptimal arms, enabling \ouralg to efficiently explore and exploit the available arms in-context for the dueling bandits setting.

-We evaluate the cumulative strong and weak regret performance of the proposed \ouralg with different confidence parameter settings ($\delta = 0.1, 0.2, 0.4$) and $t=50$:

-\textbf{Strong Regret.} Figure~\ref{fig:our_regret} (Left) demonstrates that \ouralg exhibits competitive performance across different $\delta$ values.
-When $\delta = 0.1$, \ouralg has slightly higher strong regret compared to the state-of-the-art baselines due to the conservative choice of $\delta$.
-As $\delta$ increases to 0.2 and 0.4, the cumulative expected strong regret of \ouralg decreases, eventually outperforming both state-of-the-art baselines when $\delta = 0.4$.
-These results highlight a trade-off between robustness and optimality by selecting different confidence intervals in \ouralg.
-A smaller $\delta$ value demands higher confidence in decision-making, leading to more conservative exploration and potentially higher regret.
-Conversely, a larger $\delta$ allows for more aggressive exploration, enabling \ouralg to identify the optimal arm sooner, leading to reduced cumulative strong regret.

-\textbf{Weak Regret.} Figure~\ref{fig:our_regret} (Right) showcases the superior weak regret performance of \ouralg.
-When $\delta = 0.2$ and $\delta = 0.4$, \ouralg consistently achieves lower cumulative weak regret, demonstrating its ability to effectively identify and include the optimal arm in its comparisons.
-As emphasized in Table~\ref{tab:llm_summary}, this can be attributed to \gptc's ability to consistently identify the best arm.